krowker/cards_gallery/README.md

-Simple cards with some js
+Simple cards with some js.
 Thx Vladilen